CoopGame for

 divide-the-dollar game with three players.

-for a number of different game properties.
-In this chapter of our
+a number of different game properties.
+In this chapter of our vignette

-vignette we would like to give a quick overview of these game properties
+we would like to give a quick overview of these game properties and the

 functions for checking various game properties all come with detailed